 7. If the site launches properly on all the supported platforms like Windows, Linux, Mobile etc.

-9. If the content of pages are properly aligned, well managed and without spelling mistakes.
+9. If the content of pages is properly aligned, well managed and without spelling mistakes.

 10. If session timeout is implemented and working as expected

-ST is called a super set of all types of testing as all the major types of testing are covered in it.
-Although focus on types of testing may vary on the basis of product, organization processes, timeline and requirements.
+ST is called a superset of all types of testing as all the major types of testing are covered in it.
+Although a focus on types of testing may vary on the basis of product, organization processes, timeline and requirements.

 The overall it can be defined as below: (click on image to enlarge)

-Functionality Testing: To make sure that functionality of product are working as per the requirements defined, within the capabilities of the system,
+Functionality Testing: To make sure that functionality of product is working as per the requirements defined, within the capabilities of the system.

 Recoverability Testing: To make sure how well the system recovers from various input errors and other failure situations.

-Performance Testing: To make sure system’s performance under various condition, in terms of performance characteristics.
+Performance Testing: To make sure system’s performance under the various condition, in terms of performance characteristics.